What are the differences between organic vs. paid social media?

 Social media has changed the way that companies communicate with their audiences.
 With organic social media, brands can create content and build a community of loyal followers for free.

-Social media has changed the way that companies communicate with their audiences.
+SEE HOW IT WORKS Social media has changed the way that companies communicate with their audiences.
 With organic social media, brands can create content and build a community of loyal followers for free.
 Paid social media provides businesses with targeted advertising campaigns that reach users based on age, location, gender, interests, and more.
 So what are the differences between organic vs. paid social media?
 Let's explore these options further.

 What are the benefits of organic social media?